brandur/org/fragments/notification-hell.md

    allowing those users to effectively triage incoming items in a way that works for them.

-All things considered though, Slack has a _huge_ downside that vastly outweighs any possible benefits to productivity: it's always on.
+But all things considered, Slack has a _huge_ downside that vastly outweighs any possible benefits to productivity: it's always on.
 E-mail might be disruptive, but you get to use it on your own terms.
 During a normal workday, I might check it once an hour and clear out any incoming interrupts en masse by batching all that work together.
 But with Slack, those same interrupts will come in piecemeal at regular intervals, and worse yet, their senders will expect an immediate response; an easy recipe for never being focused enough to get through any significant work (more on this phenomena [here][slack-distractor]).

 The bottom line is that there's no way that we can in good conscience describe